VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 ### Deployment locally on IIS

-In order to run dataservices and frontend configure IIS to theВ projectsВ folder.
-Set permissions for this folder to allow IIS modify it (IIS_IUSRSВ user).
+In order to run dataservices and frontend configure IIS to the projects folder.
+Set permissions for this folder to allow IIS modify it (IIS_IUSRS user).

 Your Web application basic configuration should look similar to the screenshot below: